 Thirty minutes later and I’d still be in bed scrolling through Twitter, Instagram and any other app that I felt the need to check before I started my day.
 At first, I didn’t see a problem with this, but as time went on I realised it was a big one.

 Your first reaction in the morning shouldn’t be to reach for an inanimate object.
 There are much better ways to start your day.
-Stretching, mediation, or a quick walk.
+Stretching, meditation, or a quick walk.
 Scrolling through social media isn’t one of them.
 I was neglecting to practice what the author Ryan Holiday refers to as stillness.

 In his book, Stillness Is The Key, Holiday argues that we too often give in to the noise in our daily lives.
 Whether it’s the need to always be doing something, running away from ourselves, or the compulsion to check our phones, we struggle to find stillness in the modern world.

 Much of this is due to a lack of contemplation and the recognition that we are beholden to a few impulses and habits that govern our lives.

 With a little introspection and changes on our part, we can find inner peace and swim against the tide to return to shore, where we can develop the peace that too often eludes us today.

 Table of Contents

 Stillness Is The Key summary

 The modern world is noisy.
 If you live in a major city such as Barcelona, where I lived for two years, you can’t escape the noise.
 Interestingly, research has shown that “strong noise annoyance is associated with a twofold higher prevalence of depression and anxiety in the general population.”